muskan0987agrawal/BridgeLabz_2384200124/readme.md

 2.done the question of this topic <br>
 ___________________________________________________________________________
 <br>Date: 31-01-2025 </br>
-1.Date and Time Built-in function
+1.Date and Time Built-in function<br>
-2.Done the assignment
+2.Done the assignment <br>
-3. Basic of Oops and practise the question regarding the Oops Concept
+3. Basic of Oops and practise the question regarding the Oops Concept<br>
 ___________________________________________________________________________
 <br>Date: 01-02-2025 <br>
-1.C# Constructors
+1.C# Constructors<br>
-2.Instance vs. Class Variables
+2.Instance vs. Class Variables<br>
-3 Access Modifiers Level 1
+3 Access Modifiers Level 1<br>
-4. Completed the assignment on these topic
+4. Completed the assignment on these topic <br>
 ___________________________________________________________________________